ashmrtn/commentmimic/README.md

 # CommentMimic

-CommentMimic is a golang linter that enforces starting comments for interfaces and functions with the name of the interface or function.
+CommentMimic is a golang linter that enforces starting comments for interfaces, functions, and structs with the name of the interface, function, or struct.
 The case of the first word must match the case of the element being commented.
-There are also a set of flags for requiring comments on exported interfaces or functions.
+There are also a set of flags for requiring comments on exported interfaces, functions, or structs.
+Struct comments may start with an "A" or "An" followed by the struct name (in the proper case).

 ## Why should I use CommentMimic?
 Some go best-practices, like